 In the current market environment the directors are cognisant of the funding challenges being faced by the junior resources and coal sector.
-The directors believe the Group to be well placed with key shareholder support anticipated to be forthcoming when funding is required, as evidenced by the fully underwritten \$6m capital raising announced on 15 September 2015.
-Consistent with the fiduciary responsibilities of the Board the Group is investigating longer term financing options for the Project development.
+The directors believe the Group to be well placed with key shareholder support (as evidenced by the fully underwritten \$2m capital raising announced on 31 August 2016).
+Consistent with the fiduciary responsibilities of the Board the Group is investigating medium and longer term financing options for the Project development.
 At the appropriate juncture, Malabar may seek a strategic partner for the Project as is common in Australian coal development projects.